 Nice rock ,nice people, nice view, pretty girls, damn good climbing and pretty damn nice that it's close to the house I'm staying in.
 Who cares about ratings they are all severely subjective anyway.

-By Aron Quiter Administrator From: Berkeley, CA Sep 5, 2003
+By Aron Quiter Administrator From: Oakland, CA Sep 5, 2003

 Reading my comment, I've come across as quite a jerk, violating my own rules.
 Everyone I meet at Indian Rock is VERY nice, and all very accomodating on helping you find a problem that you won't be able to do that you've never seen before.
 I love climbing here.
 I love eating lunch here.
 I love the place, don't get me wrong, but I still think that a lot of the routes are underrated.